twitter/finatra/finatra/README.md

   request.params("*")
 }
 ```
-For a GET of /files/abc/123/foo.txt this endpoint will return "abc/123/foo.txt"
+For a GET of `/files/abc/123/foo.txt` the endpoint will return `abc/123/foo.txt`

 ### Admin Paths

-Any path starting with "/admin/finatra/" will be exposed only on the Server's admin port (all server's get an admin port for exposing internal endpoints such as stats.
+Any path starting with `/admin/finatra/` will be exposed only on the Server's admin port.
+All TwitterServer based services get an [HTTP admin interface](https://twitter.github.io/twitter-server/Features.html#http-admin-interface) for exposing internal endpoints such as stats.
 The admin endpoint should never be exposed outside your DMZ).

 ```scala
 get("/admin/finatra/users/") { request: Request =>